aaronleestic/pantry-buddy/README.md

 This app helps you manage your pantry.
 You can customize which items should be in there, and see which dishes you can make based on available ingredients.

-Progressive Web App built for offline use
+Mobile optimized, Progressive Web App built for offline use

 ### Tech stack